litestar-org/litestar/docs/usage/contrib/htmx.rst

 HTMXTemplate Response Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The most common  use-case for `htmx` to render an html page or html snippet.
-Starlite makes this easy by providing
+Litestar makes this easy by providing
-an :class:`HTMXTemplate <starlite.contrib.htmx.response.HTMXTemplate>` response:
+an :class:`HTMXTemplate <litestar.contrib.htmx.response.HTMXTemplate>` response:

 .. code-block:: python

-    from starlite.contrib.htmx.response import HTMXTemplate
+    from litestar.contrib.htmx.response import HTMXTemplate

     @get(path="/form")